dthisner/dthisner/README.md

 🏷️ I'm Dennis Thisner 😎

 🏘️ I am From Stockholm, Sweden 🇸🇪.
-Currently live in Oliver, BC, Canada 🇨🇦 I have both Swedish and Canadian citizenship.
+Currently live in Oliver, BC, Canada 🇨🇦 I have both Swedish and Canadian citizenship

-🎓 I am self tought programming
+🎓 I am self tought programmer

-🖥️ Currently coding in Golang and JavaScript.
+🖥️ Currently code in Golang and JavaScript

 🔭 I curently work at [Plotly](plotly.com) as a Engineering Manager